 Garden Bridges That Enhance Curb Appeal

-Most garden bridges are curved and have elaborate railings; my son calls them fairy-tale bridges.
-By contrast, this bridge is all about natural simplicity: a slight upward arc, eighteen deck boards across two stringers.
-Done.Continue to 2 of 5 below.
+Many garden bridges are curved and have elaborate railings reminiscent of bridges in fairy tales.
+By contrast, this bridge is all about natural simplicity: a slight upward arc and 18 deck boards across two stringers.
+The bridge blends seamlessly with the garden pathway.Continue to 2 of 5 below.

 02 of 05

-This garden has an Asian flair with its ground-hugging junipers, lovely rockwork, and Japanese maples.
+This garden has a fanciful lair with its ground-hugging junipers, lovely rockwork, and Japanese maples.

 03 of 05

 This garden bridge is located at Ilam Gardens, Christchurch, New Zealand.
 The focus of Ilam Gardens is the azaleas and rhododendrons, so this garden bridge steps in the background to let the flowers and foliage take the spotlight.

 It's also a garden bridge that performs the function of taking people from one place to another place—rare for most garden bridges.
 Yet the ravine at Ilam Gardens is too deep and steep for visitors to cross, so the garden bridge performs a valuable service.